laroche/tastyworks-pnl/README.md

   from this transaction.
 This is purely informational and not needed for tax data.
   Best looked at to check if this script calculates the same total sum as shown in your Tastyworks current total.
+- __term_loss__: how much does this transaction contribute to the 'Verlustverrechnungstopf Termingeschäfte'

 Please note that I am not personally using this CSV/Excel output, so please give feedback on what/how this data is output and make sure you review the data before using it.